Earl Riley: Mayor of Portland

 In November 1940, he won his first election to mayor, and was re-elected in 1944.
 In 1943, the United States Office of War Information and the British Ministry of Information sent Riley to Europe to tour war-torn cities and boost morale as a "typical American mayor".
 Perhaps he was a typical American mayor, but in 1945 Riley was charged by the influential City Club of Portland with negligence in stamping out vice and corruption.
 Two years later, the Portland Ministerial Alliance repeated the charges.
 According to historian E. Kimbark MacColl, Riley had a secret vault in his City Hall office to store his percentage of vice protection payments.
 In the book Vanishing Portland, the Bottenbergs reported that the Portland police were collecting $60,000 a month in protection payments from gambling and prostitution operations, with much of this money going to Riley.
 Despite denials of laxness in his administration, Riley lost his third mayoral campaign to the reformer Dorothy McCullough Lee.

+In 1946, Riley served as president of the National League of Cities.

-After the war, Portland Mayor Earl Riley openly declared the city could absorb only a minimum of Negros without upsetting its regular life.
+After the war, Riley openly declared the city could absorb only a minimum of Negros without upsetting its regular life.

 In its 1965 obituary of Riley, The Oregonian called him "a tough, able and demanding administrator and a wizard at municipal financing".
 Commissioner William A. Bowes described him as a man willing to work 18 and 20 hours a day.